Skip to content

 Lifting and Rigging Safety Talk

-Anytime you work in an environment that has physical hazards that apply, you should be educated on the safety protocols for the job.
-It is the best thing to do for the employees and the safety of all involved.
-Work that involves mechanical lifting and rigging falls into the category of having high hazards.
+Any time you work in an environment that contains physical hazards, you should be educated on proper safety protocols for the job.
+Work that involves mechanical lifting and rigging is considered high hazard work.

 Training

-When you are working on a construction site or even in a warehouse setting, it is important to keep the area clear and clean.
-This is going to leave fewer opportunities for injuries and accidents from happening.
-All rigging should have designated storage areas that it is to be placed in.
-This will help ensure that the rig stays undamaged and also get rid of potential harm to other employees as well.
+When you work on a construction site or in a warehouse setting, it is important to keep the work area clear and clean.
+This leaves fewer opportunities for injuries and accidents.

 Inspections